3mdeb/meta-trenchboot/README.md

 If you have use-cases for such thing to be developed, please submit an issue or PR with description of your needs / fixes.

-After upgrade to Yocto honister build configurations from `meta-trenchboot` was not tested and may need additional work (e.g adopting patches to new version of sources).

 ---

 ## Prerequisites